 The UNSW Exercise Physiology Program is the only program within Australia to be delivered within a medicine faculty.
 This allows our students to benefit from expert training in the medical sciences and clinical practice.

 Our Exercise Physiology students work with patients at the UNSW Lifestyle Clinic.
-The Lifestyle Clinic provides physical activity and lifestyle change programs and services for the prevention and management of chronic disease, injury and disability.
+The Lifestyle Clinic provides physical activity and lifestyle change programs, services for the prevention and management of chronic disease, injury and disability.
 The clinic is staffed by Accredited Exercise Physiologists (AEPs) with extensive experience in exercise therapy and rehabilitation.
-The Lifestyle Clinic’s AEPs work closely with our students during their clinical practicum and offer programs and services including, exercise therapy consultations, lifestyle and workplace health, functional conditioning, and exercise therapy for children with medical and movement disorders (MediKids).
+The Lifestyle Clinic’s AEPs work closely with our students during their clinical practicum by offering programs and services including exercise therapy consultations, lifestyle and workplace health, functional conditioning and exercise therapy for children with medical and movement disorders (MediKids).